-If you are currently in the process of trying to turn your most ambitious dreams into reality, it’ll be vital for you to strength your abilities to focus with flexibly.
-Fortunately, there are a number of simple practices that you can undertake to naturally promote your flexible focus capabilities and the following four strategies in particular will all greatly increase your opportunities to achieve the unthinkable like many of history’s immortal legends:
+If you are currently in the process of trying to turn your most ambitious dreams into reality, it’ll be vital for you to strengthen your ability to focus with flexibility.
+Fortunately, there are a number of simple practices that you can undertake to naturally promote your flexible focus capabilities and the following four strategies, in particular, will all greatly increase your opportunities to achieve the unthinkable like many of history’s immortal legends:

 Regularly Monitor & Evaluate Yourself: